Fredy Hirsch — The Man Who Raised a Generation That Refused to Be Broken

 The story unfolds through the lives of individuals whose choices and experiences shaped the reality of the Terezín ghetto and the wider machinery of Nazi persecution.

-• Fredy Hirschs
+• Fredy Hirsch

 A charismatic youth leader in the Terezín ghetto who organized educational and cultural activities for Jewish children.
 Later deported to Auschwitz, where he became a central figure in the children's block of the so-called “family camp".